 Living large.
 Your uterus is now a thousand times its original volume.
 (Since it's up under your ribs, making breathing more and more difficult, this fact may not come as a surprise to you!)
 You've probably put on 25 to 30 pounds by now.
 Over the next four weeks, it's likely you'll gain only a few more pounds.
 Many women gain nothing at all in their last month of pregnancy.
 Your uterus may not be the only thing expanding.
 Even if edema (the medical term for swelling caused by excess fluid) hasn't troubled you up to now, you may retain more fluid in the last month of pregnancy.
 Whenever you can, take a few minutes to rest with your feet elevated or lie on your left side.
 Both positions will increase circulation, getting the fluid in your extremities moving.
 A note of caution: Reducing your fluid intake will not reduce edema.
 You still need your eight glasses of water each day to clear waste through the kidneys, move your bowels, and keep your blood volume up.

+From the experts.
 If you're having a baby boy, you'll have to decide whether to circumcise him.
 "About 60 percent of boys born today in the United States undergo circumcision, and that number decreases each year," says Suzanne Dixon, M.D., M.P.H.
 You should consider carefully the pros and cons of the procedure now so you won't have to make a hasty decision right after birth.
-To learn about the benefits and drawbacks of the surgery, read more